Vlod23/subtitle_ai_translator/README.md

 ## 🛡 License

-This project is licensed under the MIT License.
+This project is licensed under the CC BY-NC 4.0 License.
-You are free to use, modify, and distribute it.
+You may use, modify, and distribute this software for non-commercial purposes only.
+Commercial use is prohibited without explicit permission.

 ---